dragoscalin33/TaoziTree_Analysis/README.md

     * **Niche Expansion:** Capitalize on the high per-class profitability observed at external venues like `Chaoyang Park 朝阳公园` and `Hotel Eclat Beijing | 北京怡亨酒店`.
 Consider offering more specialized workshops or premium, exclusive classes at these locations.
 5.  **Continuous Data-Driven Decision Making:**
     * Establish a routine for reviewing these key performance metrics and trends monthly.
 This agile approach will allow for quick adjustments to schedules, marketing, and offerings, ensuring the business remains responsive and optimized.

+---

+## 8. Professional Study Pricing

+This comprehensive data analysis study, providing actionable insights for optimizing Taozi Tree's class performance and profitability, is priced based on the **value and expected outcomes** it can deliver.
+For a professional data analyst or scientist based in Spain, such a study represents significant strategic value, far beyond simple hourly effort.

+The fee for this type of in-depth analysis and actionable recommendations, delivered with clear visualizations and a structured report, would typically be a **fixed project fee**.

+**Estimated Price Range:** **€3,000 - €6,000 (Euros)**

+This price reflects:
+* The extensive data cleaning, feature engineering, and multi-faceted analysis performed.
+* The strategic insights derived from identifying high-performing and underperforming areas.
+* The actionable recommendations for optimizing scheduling, class portfolios, teacher deployment, and venue utilization.
+* The potential for a substantial return on investment for Taozi Tree through increased profitability and operational efficiency.

+---